 1. GENERAL POINTS

-Before submitting your manuscript, please ensure that it follows this style sheet.
+Before submitting your manuscript, please ensure that it follows the recommended format.
 You are advised to download and use the template here to prepare your manuscript for JML.

 • Keep within the stipulated word length.